devguicordeiro/GroundTypeLandingPage/README.md

 # Ground-Type-Landing-Page
-know a little more about ground type pokémon
+know more about ground type pokémon

 I started all on my own, trying to build this page without googling anything but it was just exaustive